The Latest Facts and Figures about Buyers and Sellers in Florida

 Home buying and real estate professionals

 - Having an agent to help them find the right home was what buyers wanted most when choosing an agent at 52 percent.
-In Florida, 55 percent worked with an agent to find the right home.

 Financing the home purchase